Police: illegal gambling bust may mean jail involving robbery suspect

 SPRINGDALE, Ark.
-(KNWA) — A man is facing years in prison in connection with an alleged robbery that reportedly happened in connection with an illegal gambling operation.
+(KFTA) — A man is facing years in prison in connection with an alleged robbery that reportedly happened in connection with an illegal gambling operation.

 Jared Clark, 31, of Springdale is accused of felony robbery and fleeing and misdemeanor theft of property.